 - Prioritize driving high Intent accounts to direct engagement

 - Tailor messaging to speak to the account’s pain points

 - Become aware of competitors sneaking into the conversation

 - Customer Accounts

-- Churn prevention: Find out if at risk accounts are researching competitors
+- Churn prevention: Find out if at risk accounts are reading web pages about competitors

 - Upsell/Cross sell: Find Customers interested in additional products